 Be nice.
 Or else.

-Seattle, WA Product Design Consultant Joined almost 4 years ago
+Seattle, WA Product Design Consultant Joined about 4 years ago

 This is something iPad Pro users asked for when Freehand was released (including me)!
 Excited to see it ship.